kiba/Writings/for_science/chp9_meeting_the_host.md

 Slowly, my lover came outside.
 She too, held her hands up.

-"They're not Sidonian," one of them said.
+"They're not Sidonians," one of them said.

-"Quiet," the commander in charge warned.
+"Quiet," the commander in charge warned his subordinate.

-Suddenly, I drifted into unconsciousness and fell down to the floor.
+Suddenly, I drifted into unconsciousness and fell down to the floor, my face striking the metallic floor quite hard.

----
+***

-[B]Diana Rose[/B]
+**Diana Rose**

 Diana groaned from the hit of tranquilizer darts aimed at her face, which had dosed her to sleep.

-She stirred from the sleep, opening up her eyes to a bland metal ceiling and light.
+She stirred from the sleep, opening up her eyes to a bland metal ceiling with built-in lighting fixture.

-"Where the hell am I?" she said, not quite remembering the event that led up to her ending here.
+"Where the hell am I?" she said, not quite remembering the event that led her to this state and place.

 She sat up, taking in the view of her surrounding.

 It was a room, of a sort.
-There were no visible doors, actually, and only the barest of accommodation.
-Almost everything seemed to be made of stainless steel, and every single furniture present were welded to the floor.
+There were no visible doors, actually, and only the barest of accommodations.
+Almost everything seemed to be made of stainless steel, with the least amount visible weldings, rivets, or cuts they can get away with.

 There was a sink with a mirror, toilet, a table and a chair, a flat top that obviously meant to be a bed.
+All seemly were not to be yanked.

-And it was extremely clean, as it had never been lived in.
+And it was extremely clean with absolutely no dust as far as the eye can see.
+There was no evidence that anybody ever lived here.

-It was absolutely clear that she was here not as a guest, but a prisoner.
+It was absolutely clear to her that she was here not as a guest, but a prisoner.
 Possibly in a room for a prisoner that someone would want to throw away the key forever for.

 But who?